Lifelike Dentures - Las Colinas, TX

-Whatever your situation, the dentists at 21st Century Dental are well educated in finding the right solution for you.
+Whatever your situation, the dentists at 21st Century Dental are more than capable of finding the right denture solution for you.

 Patients who are eligible for dental implants should consider an implant-retained denture.
 Dental implants are prosthetic tooth roots made of titanium, a material that heals together with your bone tissue.
 After a period of four to six months, the dental implants are as sturdy as any other bone in your body.
 Dentures affixed to dental implants provide unsurpassed stability, allowing you to eat, speak, and smile with full confidence.